This article was updated on June 22nd, 2023

-3. Recurrent skin infections
+3. Recurrent skin infections or skin issues

 Dogs with Cushing’s disease are prone to recurrent skin infections due to the immunosuppressive effects of steroids.
 These dogs are more at risk of developing infections since the skin is weaker and less of a protective barrier.
 Steroids can also delay the healing of current infections or wounds.